-I was at the Catalyst Conference in Atlanta recently and was having dinner with two pastors that I coach and they both said they were doing a Trunk-or-Treat this year.
+I was having dinner with two pastors that I coach and they both said they were doing a Trunk-or-Treat this year.
 I told them of how we did some serious evaluation of the one at my church and wanted to make sure that we had a way of collecting information and being able to follow up with guests (as opposed to just giving out candy).

 If you’re going to go through the effort to plan a trunk-n-treat, fall festival, or whatever you call your Halloween-alternative event, make sure you have a plan in place to maximize the event by following up with them afterward.
 There are a variety of ways to get participants to return to your church, but one of the most effective is through an email campaign.